janstuemmel/razercfg-cli/README.md

 # Razercfg-cli

-An alternative client for razercfg for my personal use.
+An alternative client for the [razer](https://github.com/mbuesch/razer) linux driver for my personal use.

 ## Install